fbpixelClomid and IUI: How They Work Together for Fertility | Thomson Medical

 Clomid plays a crucial timing role in intrauterine insemination (IUI) treatment by helping coordinate your cycle with the procedure.
 It's typically started early in your menstrual cycle, usually between days 3-7 or 5-9, to stimulate follicle development before the actual insemination.

-Many fertility specialists prefer using Clomid with IUI because it increases the chances of having a mature egg available during the procedure while keeping the treatment relatively simple and cost-effective.
+Many fertility specialists prefer using Clomid with IUI because it may support the development of mature follicles during the procedure while remaining a commonly used treatment approach.

 What do Clomid and IUI involve?